Table of Contents

 Now comes what is often used as a clenching argument by those who support a desert origin for the Coconino Sandstone – the vertebrate footprints.
 All throughout the Coconino Sandstone are preserved footprints of vertebrates such lizards or other similar reptilian or amphibian creatures, as well as less common worm, spider, and arthropod trails – and even a few rare burrows.
 The vertebrate tracks have been referred to as “amphibians and/or reptiles,” but from the structure of the tracks the majority of them are most easily interpreted as amphibians – however strange it might be to have a majority population of amphibians living happily in a desert environment.
 This is generally explained by suggesting that the desert sands bordered the ocean or a seaside area.
 The footprints are located on the preserved surfaces of the dunes and are believed to have been covered by the shifting dune sand and thus preserved for all time.
 No other fossils have been found in the Coconino Sandstone to include evidence of any plant life (which seems strange since animals and plants usually go together – even in a seaside desert).
 But, given all of these facts, it seems obvious to most that the Coconino Sandstone is in fact a preservation of a very large and ancient desert.
 However, there are several fundamental problems with this conclusion with respect to these trackways in particular…

-First off, consider that the animals that created trackways within the Coconino, Navajo and other sandstone layers in this region all had a very strong tendency to walk only uphill.
-This is true for all the various animal types that created trackways within these sand (i.e., lizards, salamanders, arthropods, dinosaurs, synapsids, etc.).
-This sort of uphill-only walking isn’t seen anywhere in any modern desert.
+First off, consider that the animals that created trackways within the Coconino, Navajo and other sandstone layers in this region all had a very strong tendency to walk uphill.
+This is true for all the various animal types that created trackways within these sand (i.e., lizards, salamanders, arthropods, synapsids, etc.).
+This sort of almost exclusive uphill walking isn’t seen anywhere in any modern desert.
 According to Lockley (2016), to this day, “No one really knows why this is.”
-Evidently the lizards/amphibians, arthropods, spiders and other creatures living in ancient deserts did not like going downhill much at all.
-Also, trackways often start and stop suddenly without evidence of sand-shift or disturbance – like the creature suddenly vanished into thin air (or swam off in the water – Link).
+Evidently the lizards/amphibians, arthropods, and other smaller creatures living in ancient deserts did not like going downhill much at all.
+Also, trackways often start and stop suddenly without evidence of sand-shift or disturbance – like the creature suddenly vanished into thin air (Link).

 Notice also the title of McKee’s 1944 paper, “Tracks that go uphill” (McKee, E.D., Tracks that go uphill.
 Plateau, 1944,16(4):61-73).
 McKee attempted to explain the relative absence of downhill trackways by suggesting that the animals tended to “slide” downhill, thus obliterating their own tracks in the sliding sand.
 One might wonder why the animals would slide downhill when they were doing do fine going uphill without the sliding problem.
 Those who have ever visited areas with desert sand dunes will find that trackways on such sand dunes go every which way.
 Also, one would expect that wetted sand would be much more cohesive than dry sand and preserve tracks just as crisply no matter which direction the creatures were heading.